NUCLEAR DISARMAMENT - RED

 This scorecard assesses the UK's performance on key areas using impartial sources.
 Applying our methodology, we scored the UK red as its actions are undermining the rules-based international system.

 The UK has made little progress on its disarmament obligations under the Non-Proliferation Treaty since the welcomed, but modest, reductions announced in 2010.
-Rather than working in “good faith” for a world free of nuclear weapons, Britain has failed to participate in multiple initiatives and international fora aimed at making multilateral progress on disarmament, and has failed to follow UN guidance to adopt a constructive approach to the Treaty on the Prohibition of Nuclear Weapons.
+Rather than working in “good faith” for a world free of nuclear weapons, Britain has failed to participate in multiple initiatives and international fora aimed at making multilateral progress on disarmament, and has failed to follow either UN guidance or a 2019 cross-party report recommending the adoption of a more constructive approach to the Treaty on the Prohibition of Nuclear Weapons.

 The 1968 Treaty on the Non-Proliferation of Nuclear Weapons (NPT) has kept the number of states with nuclear weapons in single figures.
 At its heart is a bargain: 183 non-nuclear states are prohibited from developing nuclear weapons; in exchange, the five recognised nuclear-armed (N5) states (China, France, Russia, US and UK) are committed to taking steps towards multilateral disarmament.

 With the N5 not holding up their side of the bargain, the NPT regime looks in jeopardy.
 Tensions over disarmament contributed to a failure of the 2015 NPT Review Conference to agree an outcome.
 Preparatory meetings ahead of the 2020 Review Conference show extreme concern, not just around N5 intentions to modernise existing systems, but over the re-emergence of a nuclear arms race and a seeming lack of interest in even discussing disarmament.